jpnt/vis-plugged/README.md

 plugged = require("plugins/vis-plugged")
 ```

-Then use it like so:
+Then configure it like so:

 ```lua
 plugged.add_plugin("https://github.com/lutobler/vis-commentary")